-I am reliably inspired by food and the seemingly infinite scope of its reach.
-I also write about books, urban history, odd tales of nature in the city, and art-spaz ephemera — and I have a soft spot for lost causes and idealists of many stripes.
+I write about food and community, feminism, social justice, urban history, and odd tales of nature in the city — and I have a soft spot for lost causes and idealists of many stripes.
 There’s a representative sampling below.

 The one thing I don’t usually write are personal essays–except when I do.
 The Rumpus published my essay Knocked Over, on an accidental pregnancy and miscarriage, on September 2, 2012; I’ve posted it here, on this website, for safekeeping, but it’s still available at the Rumpus, if you’re curious.
 The piece is also included in the anthology “Get Out of My Crotch,” published January 22, 2013, the 40th anniversary of Roe v.
 Wade.

 Features and essays